Latest

 Key Strategies to Lower Your Medical Debt

-You do not have to accept the first number on your Explanation of Benefits or hospital invoice.
+You do not have to accept the first number on your Explanation of Benefits.
 Medical debt is often highly negotiable.
 Here is the consumer advocacy framework for success:

-• Offer a Lump Sum Settlement: Hospitals spend vast sums utilizing collection agencies to pursue unpaid bills.
-If you offer to professionally settle your account immediately in a single lump sum (using the fair price estimated by our tool), billing departments are highly incentivized to accept the offer and close the account.
+• Offer a Lump Sum Settlement: Hospitals spend vast sums utilizing collection agencies.
+If you offer to settle your account immediately in a single lump sum, billing departments are highly incentivized to accept the offer.

-• Request a Payment Plan or Charity Care: By law, nonprofit hospitals must offer "Financial Assistance Policy" (Charity Care) to patients who meet certain income criteria.
-Always ask for this application, as it can eliminate your debt entirely.
+• Request Charity Care: By law, nonprofit hospitals must offer a "Financial Assistance Policy" to patients who meet certain income criteria.
+Always ask for this application.

 Disclaimer: This local, anonymous tool provides algorithmic estimates based on generic inputs, standard consumer negotiation tactics, and national averages.
 It is not an official audit and the results do not guarantee a successful negotiation.
 The provided letter template should be reviewed and customized to your specific situation.
 This tool does not constitute medical, financial, or formal legal advice.